 History of Lake Retreat

-The story of Lake Retreat can be summed up briefly as: Seventy-two years of God’s people working together under God’s direction to accomplish a vital task.
+The story of Lake Retreat can be summed up briefly as: Seventy-five years of God’s people working together under God’s direction to accomplish a vital task.

 Prior to the purchase of the Lake Retreat campground, the Columbia Baptist Conference had held camps at Covenant Beach in Des Moines for twelve years.
 They met there each summer for one weeks of relaxation, fellowship and Bible study, with all ages meeting together.
 The facilities were very limited and there was no swimming available due to a rock barnacle-infested salt water beach.

 As early as 1936, there were questions raised about this arrangement.
 The editor of the conference, in October of that year, suggested, “We have just finished paying $600 (in rent) for the (Des Moines) Bible Conference Grounds and cabins (for 8 days) … Why not do a thorough investigation of all camps before going to Des Moines next year?”

 Many voices over the years prayed and advocated for a search of a fresh water campsite.
 And at the Columbia Baptist Conference Annual Meeting on May 17, 1946, the assembled delegates voted to authorize a search for a suitable property.

 Immediately following this decision, Mr. and Mrs. Howard Almquist who owned a summer home on Lake Retreat, out of Ravensdale, Washington, investigated the old Raymer Resort situated on the west end of the lake.
 The resort had been closed during World War II due to a fire that destroyed the dance hall on the lake front.
 The Goering Construction Company held the property and had been accumulating top grade lumber to rebuild the dance hall.
 Howard did find, however, that the resort was for sale.
 It consisted of twenty-seven acres of land with nearly 100 feet of waterfront, one large dormitory (Bethany Lodge), two small dormitories and eight small cabins, plus the accumulation of lumber.

 The Almquists informed their pastor, Rev. A. C. Conrad of the Ballard church, who then notified the Conference Board of Trustees.